 He has recorded for AVIE, Summit, Albany, Innova, Boolean (his own label), Newport Classic, Wergo and New Albion and has appeared numerous times on NPR’s Performance Today.
 In both 2002 and 2004 An die Musik received Grammy nominations for its “Timeless Tales” series.
 The re-release of Mr. Almond’s recording of the complete Brahms Sonatas, performed in collaboration with pianist William Wolfram, brought an extraordinary critical response, followed by a CD with William Wolfram released in November 2006 on the AVIE label.
 In 2010 his CD of American music for violin and piano was released to much acclaim on Innova, featuring the pianist Brian Zeger.
 Also in 2010 he continued his collaborations with the Hal Leonard Corporation, releasing a CD of violin and piano works of Samuel Barber, including several first editions and the premier recording of a previously “lost” sonata for violin and piano.
 His most recent recording for AVIE is A Violin’s Life, partially chronicling the history and pedigree of the violin he currently plays, the 1715 Lipinski Stradivari.
 Funded by a hugely successful Kickstarter project, the CD debuted in the Billboard Top Ten Classical in its first week of release, and continues to receive enormous critical acclaim.

 Mr. Almond holds two degrees from the Juilliard School, where he studied with Dorothy Delay.
 Other important teachers included Michael Tseitlin, Felix Galimir, and Joseph Silverstein.
 He has held academic positions at San Diego State University, Texas Christian University, and Northwestern University.
-He recently began an Artist/Teacher appointment at the Chicago College of Performing Arts at Roosevelt University.
+In August 2014 he began an Artist/Teacher appointment at the Chicago College of Performing Arts at Roosevelt University, as well as a newly created Artist-in-Residance position at the Milwaukee Youth Symphony.

 When he’s not traveling around playing the violin he lives in Milwaukee with his wife and daughters Tess and Gabrielle.